shilpagopi/CodePrep/SQL/SQL Basics.md

 * The columns in every SELECT statement must also be in the same order
 * The UNION operator selects only distinct values by default.
 For duplicate valaues, use "UNION ALL"

+#### Performance Tips
+* Use INNER JOIN Instead of WHERE for Joins
+* Use WHERE Instead of HAVING
+* Limit Wildcards to the End of a Search Term (for making use of indices)
+* Performance monitoring tools: SQL Sentry (SolarWinds), SQL Profiler (Microsoft), SQL Index Manager (Red Gate), SQL Diagnostic Manager (IDERA)

 ### SQL Format Examples
 * SELECT CustomerName, City FROM Customers;